danchoi/ngrender/README.md

 ## ng layouts

-`ngrender` can merge page templates into layout templates in a preprocessing step like so:
+`ngrender` can merge page templates into layout templates like so:

 ```
 ngrender layout.html page.html < items.json
 ```

-If layout.html contains a `<div ng-view></div>`, the content from items.html will be nested in it.
+layout.html must contain a `<div ng-view></div>`.
+The content from page.html will be nested in it.